distribution-explorer/distribution-explorer.github.io/_sources/continuous/gamma.rst.txt

 Parameters
 ----------

-The Gamma distribution has two parameter, both strictly positive.
+The Gamma distribution has two parameters, both strictly positive.
 The shape parameter, corresponding to the number of arrivals of a Poisson process is :math:`\alpha`.
 The inverse scale parameter, corresponding to the rate of arrivals, is :math:`\beta`.

 ----